twilio-labs/paste/README.md

 Clone the repo then run the following commands from within the repo's folder:

 ```
-yarn # bootstraps the repo and downloads packages
+pnpm install # bootstraps the repo and downloads packages
-yarn build # builds all of Paste
+pnpm build # builds all of Paste
 ```

 Then you can run a local storybook instance with:

 ```
-yarn start:storybook
+pnpm start:storybook
 ```

 For more commands, please reference the [package.json file](https://github.com/twilio-labs/paste/blob/main/package.json).